phomemes/phomemes.github.io/leaderboards/README.md

       - Each folder in the challenge data corresponds to a particular account ID.
       - For each account ID, generate two pairs of labels:
           - The first label, `inauthentic`, is for whether the account is authentic or not (`1 = inauthentic` or disinformation agent, `0 = authentic` or a legitimate account).
           - The second label, `campaign`, corresponds to the disinformation campaign with which this account is associated.
-If the `inauthentic` label is `0`, then this actor is legitimate, and its `campaign` label should be `"None`.
+If the `inauthentic` label is `0`, then this actor is legitimate, and its `campaign` label should be `"None"`.
 If the `inauthentic` label is `1`, then this `campaign` label should come from the following:
             - campaign.iranian
             - campaign.russian
             - campaign.venezuelan